-Man arrested on suspicion of assaulting police officer after ambulance and taxi crash
+Man arrested on suspicion of drink driving after ambulance and taxi crash

-AN ambulance and a taxi were involved in a nasty crash before a man was arrested on suspicion of assaulting a police officer and failing to provide a sample.
+AN ambulance and a taxi were involved in a nasty crash before a man was arrested on suspicion of drink driving.

 Essex Police were called to Pork Lane, in Great Holland, at about 9am on Friday following an accident between a large ambulance and a Vauxhall Insignia.